 I flung out the kickstand and got off, then reached into my pocket for a pain killer with my throbbing left hand and opened the saddlebag with my right hand to grab a beer.
 The bike dinked and popped as it cooled.
 The beer-burn in my throat as I swallowed the tablet took my attention away from the pain in my hand.

 The house looked gray, but I suppose it was originally white.
 It had huge windows on either side of the front door.
-The porch ran the width of the house and sagged just enough in the middle to make it look like a big smile.
+The porch ran the width of the house and sagged just enough in the middle like a big smile.

 It was hot and humid and we were a little drunk.
 We began to half-dance, half-stumble on the grassy side yard amid a galaxy of fireflies.
 She pulled away and I pulled her back as we spun around under the stars.
 We laughed and got dizzy then we hugged and collapsed on the ground and caught our breath, holding hands and staring up at the night sky full of stars that can’t be seen within fifty miles of Chicago.
 We started making out.
 We undressed to the sound of crickets and tree frogs under a blanket of stars.